Sweet Potato Casserole

 Combine all the ingredients in a bowl and sprinkle them over the top of your casserole.
 Then bake according to directions!

-How to store leftover Sweet Potato Casserole
+How to Store Leftover Sweet Potato Casserole

-Place the leftover sweet potato casserole in a resealable container after it has cooled off.
+FRIDGE: Place the leftover sweet potato casserole in a resealable container after it has cooled off.
 Then place in the refrigerator for up to four days.

-If you would like to freeze your leftovers, first allow them to come to room temperature.
+FREEZER: If you would like to freeze your leftovers, first allow them to come to room temperature.
 Place in airtight container and place in freezer for up to 3 months.
 When ready to use frozen leftovers thaw overnight in the fridge and then reheat in the oven or microwave.

 Did you make this?
 If you snap a photo, please be sure tag me on Instagram at @julieseatsandtreats or #julieseatsandtreats so I can see your yummy treat!